 2. Can I negotiate with the second mortgage lender after the foreclosure?
 Sure.
 Considering the huge amount of money some mortgage lenders are collecting on a deficiency, many times they know they don’t have a prayer of collecting their money.
 That’s why they might be willing to take a fraction of the amount owed just to get something from you.
 When mortgage companies are willing to settle, we’ve seen the best deals when borrowers are willing to pay a settlement in one lump sum rather than lots of smaller payments.

 3. Can bankruptcy wipe out a second mortgage?
 Definitely.
 Many clients come to us facing tens of thousands of dollars in deficiency judgments, and we’re able to discharge these debts in bankruptcy.
 This is one of the biggest reasons our clients file bankruptcy.
 A defaulted second mortgage is treated as unsecured, nonpriority debt in bankruptcy, which is pretty much the same as credit card debt.
 This means we don’t generally have any trouble making it go away.

-But as always, it depends on your own situation.
-Whether you’re facing foreclosure and want to figure out your best option, or if you have already been through foreclosure and you’re worried that your second mortgage is going to rise from the dead and come back to haunt you, get in touch for a free consultation.
+Whether you’re facing foreclosure and want to figure out your best option, or if you have already been through foreclosure and you’re worried that your second mortgage is going to rise from the dead and come back to haunt you, call us at (612) 564-4025 or email for a free consultation.